Affordable scheduling and team communication for small businesses, but less flexible for growing teams

 Moreover, setting reminders for each task ensures that deadlines are met and nothing is overlooked, especially during busy periods.
 This level of detail is crucial for project management and helps keep everyone accountable.

 However, once more, I strongly feel the platform would benefit from more customization capabilities.
-For instance, it would be helpful to add fields based on employees’ expertise to the task assignment process.
-This way, you could quickly assign tasks to employees who possess the specific skills needed for each task.
+For instance, it would be helpful to see employees’ skills and expertise in the task assignment process.
+This way, one can quickly assign jobs to employees who possess the specific skills needed for each task.

 Verdict: 7/10